JUMEX365/ASR-Speech-to-Text-Models-Comparison-RU-Language-/README.md

 ## Clarifications:
 * More info about metrics: [Morris, Andrew & Maier, Viktoria & Green, Phil.
 (2004).
 From WER and RIL to MER and WIL: improved evaluation measures for connected speech recognition.
 10.21437/Interspeech.2004-668.](https://www.researchgate.net/publication/221478089_From_WER_and_RIL_to_MER_and_WIL_improved_evaluation_measures_for_connected_speech_recognition)
 * _PIER_ is custom metric that means _Position Independent Word Error Rate_
-* Actual date of presented results ~ April 2025
+* Actual date of presented results ~ May 2025